 At this point, you’ve (probably) read this post, and you’re not sure if you should make the plunge and buy a visualizer.

 Here’s my recommendation:

-These days, you can purchase a year’s licence of a visualizer for the cost of a cheap LED par can – is your career, band show or DJ rig worth it?
+These days, you can purchase a license of a visualizer for the cost of a LED par can – is your career, band show or DJ rig worth it?

 [thrive_custom_box title=”Learn Stage Lighting Labs Member Extras” style=”dark” type=”color” color=”#ffffde” border=””]